 Each kit contains a student logbook, teacher’s manual, and most of the materials for all of the activities.
 There are a few additional supplies for you to supply.
-For the elementary kit these include pencils, crayons, felt pen, scissors, glue stick, money, clear tape, vinegar, baking soda, ice cubes, spoon, foil, paperclip, gift card or credit card (used for measuring), 9 volt battery, and a flashlight.
-The intermediate level advanced version requires pen, pencil, glue gun (low melt), ruler, watch, scissors, AA battery, flour, felt pen, tape, salt, flour, milk, vinegar, 9 volt battery, laundry detergent, lemon or orange juice, hammer, flashlight, hand mirror, and hair dryer.
+For the Elementary kit these include pencils, crayons, felt pen, scissors, glue stick, money, clear tape, vinegar, baking soda, ice cubes, spoon, foil, paperclip, gift card or credit card (used for measuring), 9 volt battery, and a flashlight.
+The Standard kit advanced version requires pen, pencil, glue gun (low melt), ruler, watch, scissors, AA battery, flour, felt pen, tape, salt, flour, milk, vinegar, 9 volt battery, laundry detergent, lemon or orange juice, hammer, flashlight, hand mirror, and hair dryer.

-I received the intermediate level Physical Science Advanced Version for review, so the remainder of my review will focus on that kit.
+I received Advanced Physical Science for review, so the remainder of my review will focus on that kit.
 Physical science topics are divided into eight sections: forces and motion, machines and energy, electricity, magnetism, chemistry: matter, mixtures and compounds, sound, and light.
 As you might expect given the design of the course to suit a wide span of ages, the information and questions are not very difficult.
 The publisher says that the course is equivalent to an introductory physical science course for grades 8 or 9.
 While there is some math, it should pose no problems for junior high students.

 The kit includes a CD-ROM with the lessons or you can skip the CD installation and instead access lessons directly from the web using an access code that comes with your kit.
 (I really appreciate this option since I dislike installing programs on my computer.)
 Students read relatively brief text material with illustrations on the computer.
 Each section is followed by one or more questions.
 Students answer these online and in their logbook OR only in their logbook.
 Questions on the computer allow students to review the text material if they answer incorrectly, essentially allowing the student to have multiple attempts until they get the answer correct.
 Students may conclude the lesson without answering the questions on the computer.
 The computer does NOT track and record student responses.
 Marking the correct answer in the book serves as reinforcement as well as a way for a student to quickly review the correct information for tests.
 If you have a student answer only in the book, it acts as a quiz since the text material is on the computer, and answers are found in the teacher’s manual.